Spines: The Multitudes and Multi-functionalities of their Mechanisms

 Sea urchins are often found in rocky areas (Figure 12), where they are subject to thrashing waves and currents which throw them repeatedly against rocks.
 For this reason, their spines must be able to handle various strains and physical forces in various ways such as to limit the damage applied to the central structure of the sea urchin.
 Sea urchins’ spines provide resistance to various forces due to evolutionary pressures to survive in harsh environments.
 The spines are often used like sacrificial limbs that absorb the energy from a physical shock.

-Fig. 12 Centrostephanus rodgersii sea urchins in their natural habitat (Byrne & Neil, 2020).
+Fig. 12.
+Centrostephanus rodgersii sea urchins in their natural habitat (Byrne & Neil, 2020).

-Structure of the Hollow Spine
+Structure of the hollow spine

 Generally speaking, the spine of a sea urchin varies between two categories; the Clypeasteroida and the Camarodont.
 The difference is that the former grows hollow spines while the latter grows full spines.
 The following will entirely focus on the Clypeasteroida variant to analyze the porous structure of their spines (Tsafnat et al., 2012).